dknight/whoopee/2024-06-17 puff-css-framework.md

 - Keep everything as minimal as possible.
 - Be on the edge, use the latest browser/prototyped technologies.
-- The maximum gzipped bundle size is 2 kilobytes.
+- The maximum gzipped bundle size is about 2 kilobytes.
 - No backward compatibility is needed.
 - Polyfills are not allowed.